PeterShinners/comp/design/overview.md

 data."Content-Type"      ; Field names with special characters
 ```

 Arrays and objects aren't different types requiring different syntax.
-They're all structures, so the same operations work everywhere.
-This means fewer special cases to remember and more consistent code to write.

-### Numbers That Don't Betray You

-Comp numbers work the way math actually works, not the way computer hardware
+They're all structures, so the same operatComp numbers work the way math actually works, not the way computer hardware
 forces them to work.
 Expect lossless precision and accurate computations.
 Forget
 about overflows, rounding errors, or clamping.